 How serious the accident is depends not only of the cost of repairs to the vehicle, but also how the vehicle looks.
 For instance, both the vehicles below resulted in an injury to my client.
 Can you guess which vehicle produced the greater injury?

 It’s a trick question.
 Both occupants were seriously injured.
-In fact, the person in the black car had shoulder surgery.
+In fact, the person in the car on the left had shoulder surgery.
 Even though there is barely any visible damage to the car, it cost over $8,000 to repair.

-But what the other vehicle on the left has is “shock value.”
-An adjuster, judge or jury is more likely to believe that the person in the red truck will more likely have a more serious injury than the black vehicle on the right.
-Even though both people were seriously injured, the person on the left will probably have a greater case value than the person on the right.
+But the damage to the SUV on the right has greater “shock value.”
+An adjuster, judge or jury is more likely to believe that the person in the SUV has more serious injuries than the car on the left.
+Even though both people were seriously injured, the person injured in the SUV on the right will probably get a higher settlement value for their injury case than the person on the left.

 3. The Facts